axdg/gulp-use/README.md

 Type: `function`

-The same as the syncronous version, except that it will be passed a second parameter `next`,which is used to signal the completion of the the operation.
+The same as the syncronous version, except that it will be passed a second parameter `next`, which is used to signal the completion of the the operation.
 Errors should be passed to `next` as the first argument, which also accepts a file to push into the stream:

 ```js
 var gulp = require('gulp');